 Cost Effectiveness: Includes Energy Cost Savings, Incremental First Cost, Lifetime Incremental Operation and Maintenance Costs, and Cost Effectiveness Results

-Statewide Impacts: Analysis includes first-year savings for each city affected by the proposed stretch code.
+Energy Impacts: Analysis includes first-year savings for each city affected by the proposed stretch code.

 Revisions to Code Language: Precise language to be used in the stretch code.

-The introduction would describe how utilities and other stakeholders advocate for code advancement and information on all relevant stakeholders, that were involved in the proposed stretch code.
-This section includes significant background information on the proposed update including a recap of existing technologies, relevant literature, existing code, and comparable stretch code in other states.
+The introduction would describe how utilities and other stakeholders advocate for code advancement.
+This section includes significant background information on the proposed update, including a recap of existing technologies, relevant literature, existing code, and comparable stretch code in other states.

-The market analysis may include an examination of the technical feasibility, market availability, and/or current practices.
-It may include examining the ability of the markets to meet the proposed stretch code and potentially applicable products currently on the market that would help meeting the stretch code.
-The market analysis could investigate the impacts on market actors like builders, building designers, energy consultants, building owners and occupants, building inspectors, etc. The market analysis may also explore how the code might affect occupational health and safety as well as overall state employment.
+The market analysis would include an examination of the technical feasibility, and/or current practices, and should include examining the ability of the markets to meet the proposed stretch code and potentially applicable products currently on the market that would help meet the stretch code.
+The market analysis would investigate the impacts on market actors like builders, designers, energy consultants, building owners and occupants, building inspectors, etc. The market analysis may also explore how the code might affect occupational health and safety as well as employment within the affected region.
 An economic impacts analysis could also be conducted with a detailed study on the labor market impact of the proposal (creation/negation of jobs and businesses).
 Economic impacts would also look at the competitive effects of the proposal, and whether it will benefit in-state business or state and local government entities.

-The energy analysis may begin with stating energy analysis assumptions and detail the methodology, including how the savings will be calculated, and what engineering method will be used e.g., prototypical building energy modeling.
-The energy impact analysis of a proposed stretch code may be calculated, generally using the previous minimum-compliance code as a baseline for the analysis.
+The energy analysis should begin with stating energy analysis assumptions and detail the methodology, including how the savings will be calculated, and what engineering method will be used (e.g., prototypical building energy modeling).
+The energy impact analysis of a proposed stretch code would be calculated, generally using the previous minimum-compliance code as a baseline for the analysis.

-A cost effectiveness study may begin with the methodology describing how energy savings and costs will be monetized.
+A cost-effectiveness study should begin with the methodology describing how energy savings and costs will be monetized.
 Ideally inflation, discount rate, avoided energy cost, equipment and labor costs, operation and maintenance (O&M) costs, and water costs would all be considered.
 Externalities and non-energy benefits may be part of the cost effectiveness analysis.
-Energy cost savings may be calculated and would consider avoided energy cost and avoided peak reduction as well as nonregulated fuels and other utility costs, such as water.
-Incremental first cost which is the initial cost of a stretch code compliant building including material and labor minus the baseline cost may be calculated.
+Energy cost savings will be calculated and would consider avoided energy cost and avoided peak reduction as well as nonregulated fuels and other utility costs, such as water.
+Incremental first cost which is the initial cost of a stretch code compliant building, including material and labor minus the baseline cost, should be calculated.
 Lifetime incremental O&M costs, which are the O&M costs over the lifetime, minus the baseline O&M costs, would ideally be included.
-The overall outcome of the cost effectiveness study would be lifecycle analysis results on a per-SF basis.
+The overall outcome of the cost-effectiveness study would be lifecycle analysis results on a per-SF basis.

-A statewide impacts analysis would include first-year savings for each city affected by the proposed stretch code.
-The statewide analysis would also consider synthesis of market forecasts, cost and energy estimates, and other relevant policy changes to generate overall financial and energy impacts of the code update over the first program year.
-If applicable, other impacts such as water, materials, and health could be examined.

 Revisions to code language would detail the precise language to be used in the stretch code.
 Any references used would be included in the revised code language.
 Any changes to compliance manuals and compliance documents would also be described.

 Utility Involvement for Advancing Energy Codes